jdalbey/EasyAuth/docs/index.md

  - Automatically finds QR codes displayed on the screen.
 No need to scan QR codes with your phone.
  - Generates Time-based One-time Passwords from your secret keys.
  - Familiar easy-to-navigate desktop GUI.
- - Accounts are displayed in a scrollable list with a search feature.
+ - The vault is displayed as a scrollable list with a search feature.
  - The list can be sorted alphabetically, by usage frequency, by most recently used, or manually reordered to achieve a custom ordering.
+ - Website icons are displayed for easily identifying each entry.
- - Export and Import vault to plain-text JSON file or otpauth URI format.
+ - Export and Import vault for transfer to/from other applications.
- - Vault entries can be displayed as QR codes for migration to other applications.
  - GUI includes light and dark themes.
  - Preferences dialog has useful customization settings.
+ - Free and open source.

 ### Learn More
  [Quick Start](https://github.com/jdalbey/EasyAuth/blob/master/docs/Quick%20Start%20Guide.md)